 2. Scalability & Big Data

-As you scale up in the data you are using, using programming or querying languages becomes more and more beneficial.
-Python is equipped to handle lots of data really quickly and is the preferred solution when working with big data.
+As you scale up in the data you are using, creating a database, and interacting with querying languages like MySQL or PostgreSQL will become more beneficial.
+Fortunately, you can write SQL queries seamlessly and code in Python in the same notebook to wrangle the extracted data.
+Notebooks like Jupyter Notebook are equipped to handle lots of data really quickly and it is the preferred solution when working with big data due to its containerized nature.

-In Python, the number of rows or columns of data doesn't really change anything because you are not interacting with the data in an interface by using a coding language (Python) to interact with the data.
+In Python, the number of rows or columns of data doesn't really change anything because you are not interacting with the data in an interface.
+However, you can still access and visually check sections of your dataframe in case there are outliers or particular points of interest you want to check without loading the entire dataframe like Excel.
 In the case of working across multiple sheets or tables, Python also makes this a lot easier because you can easily merge/join data from different tables on specific fields.

 3. Automation Capabilities